ionic-team/capacitor/site/docs-md/apis/splash-screen/index.md

 ## Configuration

-These config parameters are availiable in `capacitor.config.json`:
+These config parameters are available in `capacitor.config.json`:

 ```json
 {